KevinFocke/SudokuSolver/README.md

 1 0 9 3 0 0 0 0 0

 Design specifications:
-- Solves 9 x 9 sudokus
+x Solves 9 x 9 sudokus
-- Efficient algorithm and simple to use.
+x Efficient algorithm and simple to use.
 - Can recognize a sudoku in a picture.